Everybody and their mother knows that “I don’t have time!” is the number one excuse for lack of exercise. We get it. You’re busy.

 Pick a number you think you can do and go for it.
 Maintain a consistent pace and always maintain proper form.

 Nope, you don’t need an actual mountain for this, just that same old spot you’ve been doing the last two exercises.
-Mountain climbers are simple and very effective for cardiovascular training and toning of upper and lower body.
+Mountain climbers are simple and very effective for cardiovascular training and toning of the upper and lower body.
 It will help bring your heart rate up very quickly!

 Assume the pushup position with your arms extended and slightly past shoulder-width.
 Draw your stomach in to stabilize your core and keep your body straight.
 Now you’ll start bringing your knees to your chest one at a time.
+To really burn the core you could do cross-body mountain climbers bringing your knee to the opposite elbow instead of just the chest.

 I’m looking forward to the day we can officially and permanently strike “No Time” off of the excuse list.
 Since that day probably won’t come any time soon, we have to do what we can.
-If you want to live a long and fulfilling life, you need to make some time to exercise.
+If you want to live a long and fulfilling life, you need to take some time to exercise.
 If you make it a priority, you will find a way to fit it into any busy schedule.
 Use the three simple exercises to do at home as a place to start!